darena-solutions/bluebuttonpro-public/docs/source/cms-login.rst

 =========

 There are a couple situations where logging into CMS is required by a user.
-This is required when :doc:`importing an EOB bundle from CMS <cms-import-eob>`, and when downloading an EOB bundle from CMS that represents a synapse package.
+This is required when :doc:`importing an EOB bundle from CMS <cms-import-eob>`, and when :ref:`downloading an EOB bundle from CMS that represents a synapse package <synapse-downloading-an-eob-bundle-from-cms>`.

 Once the context has been created for either of those situations, the next step in the process is to open a browser in your application (this can be the system browser or an embedded browser).
 You must